mikke89/RmlUi/readme.md

 - Efficient application-wide styling, with a custom-built templating engine.
 - Fully featured control set: buttons, sliders, drop-downs, etc.
 - Runtime visual debugging suite.
-- Easily integrated and extensible with Python scripting.
+- Easily integrated and extensible with Python or Lua scripting.

 ## Extensible
 - Abstracted interfaces for plugging in to any game engine.